A Fall Equinox Yoga Flow to Soothe Nerves & Find Balance

 Known in the mystical community as Mabon, the fall equinox is a time where the energies of light and dark are held in balance, as the equinox is the day when the length of day and night are perfectly equal.
 Post-equinox, the days continue to grow shorter and give way to longer nights, marking the start of the slow descent into winter.
 The days will continue to shorten until the Winter Solstice in December.

-These final days of summer carry an energy of brillant abundance, bountiful gardens, perfect sunsets and the satisfactory feeling of completion.
+These final days of summer carry an energy of brilliant abundance, bountiful gardens, perfect sunsets, and the satisfactory feeling of completion.
 In a simpler society, this was the time to take stock of the harvest, draw inwards, and preserve resources for the coming winter.

 Over the years, I’ve shaped my yoga and spiritual teachings around these primal and innate connections to the Earth’s consciousness.
 By deepening our awareness of these seasonal energies and planetary shifts, we are connecting to something larger.
 We are plugging into the inherent wisdom of the Earth.
 We can utilize that connection in our spiritual and self-care practices.